hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 ```

 ???
-As you can see in this example all the connection definition is simply defined as a part of the service definition.
+As you can see in this example, the connection definition is simply defined as a part of the service definition.

 ---
 name: How-do-we-secure-this